fraupflaume/rpivotTable/README.md

 ### rpivotTable:  pivottable for R

 This version of rpivotTable builds on the work of the original designers.
 If you use this version your filter pop-ups will render in the correct spot.
-Additionally, when using `rendererOptions`. you may have had to execute code like this:
+Additionally, when using `rendererOptions`.
+You may have had to execute code like this, but you do <b>not</b> need this with this version:

->`tbl$x$params$rendererOptions <- tbl$x$params$rendererOptions[[0]]`
+>`tbl$x$params$rendererOptions <- tbl$x$params$rendererOptions[[0]]` # <- no longer needed to make `rendererOptions` work

 <b>You do not need to do this with this package.</b>